 This alone allowed them to bypass most secure email gateways (SEGs) that rely heavily on these checks.

-Campaign Timeline: Multiple Waves, Adaptive Behaviour
+Campaign Timeline [ Update] : Multiple Waves, Adaptive Behaviour - Persistent Over 8 Months

 The repetition and timing suggest automation and possible kit-based orchestration.